 Dr. Inga Winkler

-Inga is the Project Director of the Working Group on Menstrual Health & Gender Justice a member of the Executive Committee of the Center for the Study of Social Difference.
-She leads the programming on socio-economic rights in the Institute for the Study of Human Rights.
-She is affiliated faculty at the Columbia Water Center in the Earth Institute, the Economic and Social Rights Working Group at the Human Rights Institute at the University of Connecticut, and the Center on Law and Social Transformation at the University of Bergen, Norway.
-Previously, she was in residence as a visiting scholar the Center for Human Rights and Global Justice at NYU, at Stellenbosch (South Africa) and at Berkeley.
+Inga is the founder and co-director of the Working Group on Menstrual Health & Gender Justice and the co-chair of the University Seminar on Menstruation & Society at Columbia University.
+She is affiliated faculty in the Economic and Social Rights Working Group at the Human Rights Institute at the University of Connecticut, and the Center on Law and Social Transformation at the University of Bergen, Norway.
+Previously, she was a lecturer at the Institute for the Study of Human Rights at Columbia University, where she taught in the interdisciplinary, social sciences-based program.
+She was also a visiting scholar at the Center for Human Rights and Global Justice at NYU, at Stellenbosch University in South Africa, and at UC Berkeley.

-Inga has consulted for various international organizations and NGOs including the European Parliament, the Food and Agriculture Organization of the United Nations, the Global Initiative for Economic, Social and Cultural Rights, the United Nations Development Programme, the Centre on Housing Rights and Evictions, WaterAid, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), and the Water Supply and Sanitation Collaborative Council (WSSCC).
+Inga served as the Legal Adviser to the UN Special Rapporteur on the Human Rights to Water and Sanitation, Catarina de Albuquerque, who was appointed by the UN Human Rights Council.
+She has also consulted for various international organizations and NGOs including the European Parliament; the Food and Agriculture Organization of the United Nations; the Global Initiative for Economic, Social and Cultural Rights; the United Nations Development Programme; the Centre on Housing Rights and Evictions; WaterAid; the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ); and the Water Supply and Sanitation Collaborative Council (WSSCC).

 Inga holds a German law degree and a doctorate in international human rights law (summa cum laude).